 But when you ask a child who invented snow suits, I suspect that most would say that Satan invented snow suits.

-To this day I can still recall the horror I felt when mom insisted that we put on our snow suits before going out to play in the cold Alaska winter.
+To this day I can still recall the horror I felt when mom insisted that we put on our snow suits before going out to play in the cold Anchorage winter.

 I still remember that awful, stuffy feeling when I was finally zipped up, booted up and had my hat and gloves on so I could go outside to play.